soilwise-he/link-liveliness-assessment/docs/design.md

 If tests for a resource fail a number of times, the resource is no longer tested, and the resource tagged as `deprecated`.
 Links via a facade, such as DOI, are followed to the page they are referring to.
 It means the lla tool can understand the relation between DOI and the page it refers to.
 For each link it is known on which record(s) it is mentioned, so if a broken link occurs, we can find a contact to notify in the record.

+For the second release we have enhanced the link liveliness assement tool to collect more information about the resources:

+  - **File type format** (media type) to help users understand what format they'll be accessing (e.g., image/jpeg, application/pdf, text/html)
+  - **File size** to inform users about download expectations
+  - **Last modification date** to indicate how recent the resource is

+## API Updates
+The API has been extended to include the newly tracked metadata fields:
+- **link_type**: Shows the file format type of the resource (e.g., image/jpeg, application/pdf)
+- **link_size**: Indicates the size of the resource in bytes
+- **last_modified**: Provides the timestamp when the resource was modified

+## Next Steps
+We plan to enhance the link liveliness assesment tool to include geospatial attributes such as field details, and spatial information from various data formats (e.g., GeoTIFF, Shapefile, CSV).
+This will be accomplished using GDAL and OWSLib to enable efficient retrieval without the need to download the full files.

 ## Risks & Limitations